1d3o/dakarai/README.md

 - Create a package.json inside the root of the engine.
 - Create a webpack.config.js inside the root of the engine.
-- Create a task to copy the engine assets on vendor/modules directory on main application.
+- Create a task to copy the engine assets on vendor/modules directory of the main application.